proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

 can try to compute it, even without knowing the details of the implementation.
 To this end, we build an abstract state machine that models the behaviour of the server.
-The state of the abstract state machine, also referred as the _model state_, corresponds to the implicit internal state of the SUT.
+The state of the abstract state machine, also referred as the _model state_, corresponds to the implicit internal state of the system under test.
 Now, all we have to check is whether these states ever become inconsistent.
 Such an inconsistency can be detected from the results of API calls.
 When this occurs, there is much probability that the error lies in our model and not the implemetation.
 But then, it is quite easy to redefine our model and run the test again.
 In this way, well hidden bugs can be revealed, because after e.g. 3000 random tests, PropEr will eventually try sequences of calls that would not have been tested by traditional unit testing methods.

 In a nutshell, the concept of testing stateful operations with PropEr is the
 following: